vardhanapoorv/Open-Source-Contribution-Made-Easy/README.md

 ### Contributors live site - [Live](https://contributors-site.vardhanapoorv.now.sh/)

-For Beginners, before you wander around our repo to start creating PR, read posts mentioned in this [Hacktober Fest details page] (https://hacktoberfest.digitalocean.com/details).
+For Beginners, before you wander around our repo to start creating PR, read posts mentioned in this [Hacktober Fest details page](https://hacktoberfest.digitalocean.com/details).
 It will give you a gist of how to create PRs.

 For Everyone, Quality is more important the Quantity.
 Even though these projects are not real world use case projects, treat them like one.